jamesjarvis/jamesjarvis.io/src/pages/projects/one-second-every-day/index.md

 > Do one thing every day that scares you - [Various Sources](https://quoteinvestigator.com/2013/08/09/scare/)

+## 20 Years Old

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/aROoZL6x8sk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+From 23rd June 2018 to 23rd June 2019.

+I moved to California for a year to pursue my dreams of Silicon Valley.
+Travelled by car more than I have ever before, became a much better developer, became somewhat American and much more independant.

+Made some incredible memories and international friends this year, but the pace isn't slowing down any time soon!

 ## 19 Years Old

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nhmEgzpafPc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>